Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Written by Nour Boustani for mid-five to low-six-figure founders and operators who want reliable, calm teams without surprise exits, silent disengagement, or six-figure crisis costs.

-The $112K Crisis You Didn’t See Coming
+The $112K Team Health Crisis You Didn’t See Building Over 8 Weeks

 “I had no idea she was unhappy,” the founder said.
 “She never said anything.”